tmpbci/LJ/README.md

 (Doc in progress)

-- Laser alignment like in laser mapping.
+- Laser alignment like in videomapping.
 - OSC and websocket commands.
 Very cool : LJ can script or be scripted.
 - Web ui : In your browser open webui/index.html.
 Javascript is needed.
 By default it connect to localhost.
 If you want to control a remote server, you need to change the uri line in LJ.js.
 - Status update every 0.5 seconds : every etherdream DAC state, number of buffer points sent,...
 - "Optimisation" points automatically added, can be changed live for glitch art.
 Search "resampler" commands.
 - A compiled version for os x and linux of nannou.org etherdream+laser emulator is included.
 For more informations, like license see https://github.com/nannou-org/ether-dream
 - Some fancy examples are available : 3D anaglyph, Laser Pong,...
+- Midi and audio reactive, look midigen.py and fft3.py
+- Openpose skeletons animations laser player.
+- Resolume OSC client.
+- Another project (bhorpad) has been merged in LJ : so if you a led matrix, like Launchpad mini or bhoreal, plug it you may define, launch macros as pushing on one led or use them to display informations.
+- Artnet plugin.
+- Maxwell laser synth emulation plugin.